edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

 > **NOTE:** Ensure that the cameras are all installed and configured before attempting discovery.

+1. Navigate to the `device-onvif-camera` directory.

-1. Set the DiscoverySubnets by running `bin/configure-subnets.sh`.
+2. Set the DiscoverySubnets by running `bin/configure-subnets.sh`.

-2. Device discovery is triggered by the device SDK.
+Device discovery is triggered by the device service.
 Once the device service starts, it will discover the Onvif camera(s) at the specified interval.
 > **Note:** You can also manually trigger discovery using this command: `curl -X POST http://<service-host>:59984/api/v2/discovery`

 </details>

 1. Map credentials using the `map-credentials.sh` script.
    a.
+Navigate to the `device-onvif-camera` directory
+   b.
 Run `bin/map-credentials.sh`
-   b.
+   c.
 Select `(Create New)`
       ![](../images/create_new.png)
-   c.
+   d.
 Enter the Secret Path to associate with these credentials
       ![](../images/secret_path.png)
-   d.
+   e.
 Enter the username
       ![](../images/set_username.png)
-   e.
+   f.
 Enter the password
       ![](../images/set_password.png)
-   f.
+   g.
 Choose the Authentication Mode
       ![](../images/auth_mode.png)
-   g.
+   h.
 Assign one or more MAC Addresses to the credential group
       ![](../images/assign_mac.png)

-      >NOTE: The MAC address field can be left blank if the SecretPath from the "Enter Secret Path ..." step above, is set to the DefaultSecretPath (credentials001) from the [cmd/res/configuration.toml](../cmd/res/configuration.toml).
+      >**NOTE:** The MAC address field can be left blank if the SecretPath from the "Enter Secret Path ..." step above, is set to the DefaultSecretPath (credentials001) from the [cmd/res/configuration.toml](../../cmd/res/configuration.toml).

-   h.
+   i.
 Learn more about updating credentials [here](../utility-scripts.md)

    Successful: